zareldyn/slarp/README.md

 It is not especially designed for high scalability, though Apache (here used with its default configuration) can handle a decent number of simultaneous connections.

 The typical situation is when:
-* You have several containers on your machine that act as web servers, so you need a single entrypoint that listens to the ports 80/443 of the host.
+* You have several containers on your machine that act as backend web servers, so you need a single entrypoint that listens to the ports 80/443 of the host.
 * It's better if this entrypoint runs isolated in its container.
 * Some of the backends must be originally accessed via HTTPS.